mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 Board pinouts can usually be found on the vendor site, like `here for RPi Pico W`_.

-There is also more info on such stuff in datasheets for these devices.
+There is also more info on pinouts, wiring and electrical stuff in datasheets for these devices.

 .. _here for RPi Pico W:
   https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#pinout-and-design-files-2